Applied-Duality/Coursera/README.md

 # Part 1: Extending Futures

 In the first part of the exercise you will extend the Futures and Promises API with some additional methods.
+We will define these methods in the file `package.scala`.

 ## Extension Methods on `Future`s